The Nashville Food Project Invites Community to Help Plant New Orchard at Mill Ridge Park

 In addition to producing food, the orchard will support environmental health by expanding the tree canopy, improving soil quality, and creating habitat for pollinators.
 It will also serve as a gathering space where neighbors can learn, connect, and steward the land together.

-Volunteers attending the Orchard Planting Party will help with the first steps of establishing the orchard.
-Tasks will include labeling trees, organizing materials, digging planting holes, planting trees and brambles, and mulching around each new planting.
+Volunteers attending the Orchard Planting Party will help take the first steps in establishing the orchard.
+Tasks may include labeling trees, organizing materials, digging planting holes, planting trees and brambles, and mulching around each new planting.
 Opportunities will be available for volunteers of varying abilities and experience levels.

 Participants are encouraged to wear clothes suitable for outdoor work, including long pants and closed-toe shoes.
 Volunteers should bring a filled water bottle and may wish to bring hats, sunglasses, or layers depending on weather conditions.
 Garden gloves, bug spray, sunscreen, and water refill stations will be available onsite.

-No prior gardening experience is required, and all are welcome to participate.
+No prior gardening experience is required.
+All are welcome to participate.

 About The Nashville Food Project

-We believe food can be a powerful tool to foster health, belonging and justice in our community.
-That’s why we...
+We believe food can be a powerful tool to foster health, belonging, and justice in our community.
+Through our kitchens, Community Agriculture Network, and partnerships across Nashville, we work to transform surplus into nourishment and connection.

 • Grow — In our gardens, we grow organic food intensively, and share resources with others interested in growing their own food.